Wife In 'Midlife Crisis' Drops 9 Kids, Husband Of 23 Years, Flies To Africa To Meet Boy Toy

 Soon, the husband put the pieces together and learned that his wife had left her life behind in England and fled to be with Mamadou Jallow, a man who hails from Gambia.
 Reportedly, the woman and her new lover met on Facebook and decided to meet in Africa for the first time.

-Andy says his wife’s lover is 14 years younger and she is likely going through a phase of curiosity and rediscovery in her life, as he explained to the press.
+Andy says his wife’s lover is 14 years younger, and she is likely going through a phase of curiosity and rediscovery in her life, as he explained to the press.

 “It’s a midlife crisis.
-She started going to the gym, booking sunbeds, getting tattoos and wearing dresses.”
+She started going to the gym, booking sunbeds, getting tattoos and wearing dresses.

 “The person she has become is horrible.
 She was a loving, caring mum.
 Now it’s like an alien has possessed her body.
 He has brainwashed her.
 It’s one big fantasy for her and she is following it through step by step.”